Archdiocese of Munich and Freising

-The Archdiocese of Munich and Freising (Erzbistum München und Freising, Archidioecesis Monacensis et Frisingensis) is an ecclesiastical territory or diocese of the Roman Catholic Church in Bavaria, Germany.
+The Archdiocese of Munich and Freising (Erzbistum München und Freising, Archidioecesis Monacensis et Frisingensis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Bavaria, Germany.
 It is governed by the Archbishop of Munich and Freising, who administers the see from the co-cathedral in Munich, the Frauenkirche.
 The other, much older co-cathedral is Freising Cathedral.

-The see was canonically erected in about 739 by Saint Boniface as the Diocese of Freising and later became a prince-bishopric.
+The see was canonically erected in about 739 by Saint Boniface as the Diocese of Freising, and later became a prince-bishopric.
 The diocese was dissolved in 1803 following the collapse of the Holy Roman Empire, although a titular bishop ruled until April 1, 1818, when Pope Pius VII elevated the diocese to an archdiocese with its new seat in Munich, rather than Freising.

-The archdiocese is divided into forty deaneries with 758 parishes.
-Its suffragan bishops are the Bishop of Augsburg, the Bishop of Passau, and the Bishop of Regensburg.
+The archdiocese is divided into 40 deaneries with 758 parishes.
+Its suffragan bishops are those of Augsburg, Passau, and Regensburg.